The Ordinary Just Launched Its First Serum For Post-Acne — & It's A Game-Changer

 Advertisement

 Professional laser treatments done by a dermatologist are a fast track that doesn’t come cheap, but even OTC cosmeceutical serums (like Skinceuticals’ beloved C E Ferulic) are still very much an investment.
 Cue The Ordinary to the rescue.
-The radically transparent skin-care brand (which recently added Nordstrom to its growing list of retailers) has made a name for itself with potent, affordable products that democratized skin care for people who didn’t want to pay triple-digit prices for quality formulas.
+The radically transparent skincare brand has made a name for itself with potent, affordable products that democratised skincare for people who didn’t want to pay triple-digit prices for quality formulas.
 And the brand’s latest serum, Aloe 2% + NAG 2% Solution, aims to address a white space in the market: Post-acne care.

 Advertisement